 A ZX-diagram can be built iteratively by composing other ZX-diagrams either horizontally, by connecting the output wires of the first to the input wires of the second, or vertically, simply by ‘stacking’ the diagrams to create the tensor product.
 The base case of this inductive construction starts with the Z- and X-spiders.
 To demonstrate how this works, let’s work through an example: we will show how to construct the CNOT gate using a Z- and X-spider.
 The first ingredient we need is the phase-free Z-spider with 1 input and 2 outputs:

 Its matrix has 2 columns and 4 rows.
-In general, the matrix of a general ZX-diagram with n inputs and m outputs will have 2n columns, and 2m rows.
-Suppose now that we wish to vertically compose the spider (3.9) with an identity, which has matrix diag(1,1).
+In general, the matrix of a general ZX-diagram with inputs and outputs will have columns, and rows.
+Suppose now that we wish to vertically compose the spider (3.9) with an identity, which has matrix diag.
 The way we calculate the result is with the Kronecker product:

 Note that we said above that a ZX-diagram is built by composing spiders.
 We see here that that is not entirely true: we also need some ‘structural’ components like the identity wire.
 We’ll say a bit more about this later.
 We calculate the matrix of the other ingredient we need similarly: